FlorianFrank/instrument_control_lib/README.md

 }
 ```

 That's it.
-After that, you can use like:
+After that, you can use it like this:

 ```c++
 k.function("SIN");